YanCotta/YanCotta/README.md

 </h2>
 <br>

-**I operate at the intersection of Artificial Intelligence, Data Engineering, Biology, Cognition, Global R&D, and Business Value.**
+**I operate at the intersection of AI, Solutions Architecture, Data, C-level Strategy, Global & Cross-Cultural Operations, R&D, and Business Value.**

-My mission is to translate complex, bio-inspired cognitive theories and massive environmental datasets into scalable, production-grade enterprise architectures.
-I bridge the gap between abstract algorithmic theory and tangible business ROI.

 ### 💼 Executive Impact & Architecture
 * **Enterprise AI Architecture @ OrangeDoor IT:** Translating world-class architecture solutions, from an expert Salesforce team (official partners of OrangeDoor IT), into secure and business oriented blueprints, designs and documentations, for both clients, and for our engineering team, to drive objective business KPIs.